 15.10.6 Properties of the RegExp Prototype Object

 The value of the [[Prototype]] internal property of the RegExp prototype object is the standard built-in Object prototype object (15.2.4).
-The RegExp prototype object is itself a regular expression object; its [[Class]] is "RegExp".
+The RegExp prototype object is itself a regular expression object; it has a [[NativeBrand]] internal property whose value is NativeRegExp .
 The initial values of the RegExp prototype object’s data properties (15.10.7) are set as if the object was created by the expression new RegExp() where RegExp is that standard built-in constructor with that name.

 The RegExp prototype object does not have a valueOf property of its own; however, it inherits the valueOf property from the Object prototype object.

-In the following descriptions of functions that are properties of the RegExp prototype object, the phrase “this RegExp object” refers to the object that is the this value for the invocation of the function; a TypeError exception is thrown if the this value is not an object or an object for which the value of the [[Class]] internal property is not "RegExp".
+In the following descriptions of functions that are properties of the RegExp prototype object, the phrase “this RegExp object” refers to the object that is the this value for the invocation of the function; a TypeError exception is thrown if the this value is not an object that has a [[NativeBrand]] internal property whose value is NativeRegExp.

 15.10.6.1 RegExp.prototype.constructor